52 Fascinating Facts You Never Knew About U.S. Presidents

 Theodore Roosevelt officially gave the White House its name

 Though the residence at 1600 Pennsylvania Avenue is painted white, it was known as The Executive Mansion and The President’s Palace until October 1901, when then-president Theodore Roosevelt referred to it as The White House.
 The 26th president made the moniker official when he had it engraved on his stationery.
+Check out these other surprising facts about the White House.

 Warren Harding lost the White House china in a poker game